Buy a Galaxy Fold, get a fancy concierge service for free

 - Call to schedule an in-person meeting where Samsung sends someone to you.

-Samsung promises more details at https://www.samsung.com/us/mobile/galaxy-fold/offers/premier-service/ on Sept.
-27 when the site goes live.
+Samsung promises more details at the Premier Service site on Sept.
+27, when the site goes live.

 How many customer support representatives are there?